 Although the price of private treatment is expensive, many clinics throughout the UK try to make the cost of addiction rehab more affordable.
 There are plenty of facilities out there that may make it easier for you to pay for the care that you need.

-Some offer payment plans that allow you to spread the cost of the treatment over the course of a few months, making it easier to manage.
 If you have private health insurance, you could also find that you are covered for all or part of the treatment, so it pays to look at this option also.